Ken: The Moscow adventure (1)

 Well, everything did go astray, and on my arrival I could not find Ken in our hotel.
 The hotel staff did not know (or care about) a Ken Thompson, and so we did not make contact that night.

-The next morning I told my Intourist guide that I would be going to the Red Square to meet a friend, to which my guide just said: “No you are not.”
+The next morning I told my Intourist guide that I would be going to the Red Square to meet a friend, to which he just said: “No, you won’t.”
 I was a little shocked: “I am a guest of the Soviet Chess Federation.
-I believe I can go where I want.
+I believe I can go anywhere I want.
 Nobody said there were any restrictions.”

 This is a picture Ken took a few days later, when the celebrations were over.
 The arrow indicates where we were scheduled to meet at 10 a.m.
 The next picture shows you what Red Square and the streets leading to it looked like on Gitler Kaput.
 You couldn’t even reach the Square, let alone enter it.

 What to do?
 I decided to call Botvinnik, but only got a lady who spoke no English.
 So I asked my guide to call for me.
 “You want to make phone call with great champion Mikhail Botvinnik?” he asked in disbelief.
 When I convinced him it was okay, he said he would do it, but needed to know Botvinnik’s “otchestvo”.
 His what?
 “What is his father name?” he repeated in clarification.
 “I don’t know that,” I said impatiently, “just call him, please.”